 These are called transactional emails because they directly relate to a specific transaction or customer action and are crucial for communication and trust.

-To ensure WooCommerce sends all the above new order emails, you need to make sure the emails are enabled and configured correctly.
+To ensure WooCommerce sends all the above new-order emails, make sure they are enabled and configured correctly.

 Here is the final preview of the order notification email for new order confirmation:

-As you can see, the notification is basic and doesn't provide much flexibility.
+As you can see, the notification is basic and offers little flexibility.
 For greater flexibility, you need to rely on a WooCommerce order notification email plugin.

-In this section, we’ll demonstrate the step-by-step process to send custom emails for different WooCommerce order statuses.
+In this section, we'll demonstrate the step-by-step process to send custom order emails in WooCommerce.

-We will use FunnelKit Automations, a complete email marketing solution that allows you to send custom email notifications as well as track orders and conversions for each campaign, and more.
+We will use FunnelKit Automations, a comprehensive email marketing solution that lets you send custom email notifications, track orders and conversions for each campaign, and more.

 Before we begin, get a copy of FunnelKit Automations and install it on your WordPress website.

 Navigate to FunnelKit Automations ⇒ Emails and click on the ‘Transactional Emails’ section.
-Here, you can customize all the admin notifications as well as transactional emails for customers.
+Here, you can customize all admin notifications and customer transactional emails.

 The process of customizing each email notification is the same.

 Next, it’s time to add the receipts.
-The default is admin email, but if you want to add multiple receipts for your new order notification, you can easily do it here.
+The default is the admin email, but you can easily add multiple recipients to your new-order notifications here.
 Just separate the emails with a comma.

 Next, to start customizing the design, hit the Edit option.

-This built-in editor from FunnelKit Automations lets you customize pre-designed email templates.
+This built-in drag-and-drop visual editor lets you customize pre-designed email templates.

-The prebuilt template is built with various WooCommerce blocks, including the order summary, which displays all order details, shipping and billing addresses, and a call-to-action (CTA).
+The prebuilt template uses various WooCommerce blocks, including the order summary, which displays all order details, shipping and billing addresses, and a call-to-action (CTA).

-You can customize each section from the logo to the heading to the order summary to the CTA according to your preference.
+You can customize each section, from the logo to the heading to the order summary to the CTA, according to your preferences.

 Once you’re done with the email design, make sure to save changes.

-Similarly, you can customize the design of customer order notifications as well.
+Similarly, you can customize the design of customer order notifications.
 Here is how you can customize order confirmation notifications for customers.

 Once everything is done, toggle this email to ‘Active’.
 This will activate your order notification email on your website.